Charles has been in touch with his coal dump pit scratch build:

 All The best

-A huge thanks to Charles, Mike and Dave, I really did enjoy putting this post together.
+A huge thanks to Charles for his coal pit scratch build, and to Mike and Dave, I really did enjoy putting this post together.

 Fingers crossed I’ll have a better week than last time (we all get them, don’t we?)